hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/corda.md

     }
     ```

-* _Copy Interoperation CorDapps_: After bootstrapping the nodes folder, copy the following two CorDapps in `build/nodes/PartyA/cordapps` and `build/nodes/PartyB/cordapps` folders (`PartyA` and `PartyB` node names are for example only):
+* _Install Interoperation CorDapp on Nodes_: After bootstrapping the nodes folder, copy the following two CorDapps in `build/nodes/PartyA/cordapps` and `build/nodes/PartyB/cordapps` folders (`PartyA` and `PartyB` node names are for example only):
     - [com.weaver.corda.app.interop.interop-contracts](https://github.com/hyperledger-labs/weaver-dlt-interoperability/packages/906215)
     - [com.weaver.corda.app.interop.interop-workflows](https://github.com/hyperledger-labs/weaver-dlt-interoperability/packages/906216)
+  _Note_: You can follow any installation process for this CorDapp, but make sure it is installed on all the nodes that maintain the states involved in cross-network operations in their vaults.

 ### Startup and Bootstrap Weaver components